VPN stands for “virtual private network” – a service that encrypts your Internet traffic and protects your online identity.

 NordVPN protects you by securing your internet traffic with cutting-edge technologies.
 It ensures strong and reliable encryption between your device and a remote server.
 NordVPN apps use the OpenVPN and IKEv2/IPSec protocols to guarantee the ultimate protection of your sensitive data.

 NordVPN is based away from the EU and US jurisdictions and is not required to collect your personal data.
-That means we we don't keep any logs of what you do online.
+That means we don't keep any logs of what you do online.
 We can't provide any details about your internet activity even if you request it yourself.
 Why?
 Because we have nothing to provide.

 The CyberSec feature blocks suspicious websites so that no malware or other cyber threats can infect your device.
 It also protects your device from botnet control even if malware has already infected it.
 Besides, CyberSec prevents intrusive online ads from loading and slowing down your browser.